lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - *Note: Zooming In* To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
 Click on the square "Focus Mode" icon.
 Hit "Back to Report" to return to the previous view.

 **New in _MTL_ 2.5**
-- Suicide and Behavior Risk Flags now has its own tab!
-   - We know staff pay close attention behavioral and suicide risk and have now pulled those data and visualizations into their own separate tabs.
-- _MTL_ 2.5 now has 5 Data Tabs and 5 Viz Tabs.
+- _MTL_ 2.5 now has 5 Data Tabs and 5 Viz Tabs to help zoom in or zoom out of a patient or team trend:
    - Health Factors \(HF\)
    - Diagnoses \(Diag\)
    - Encounters \(Enc\),
    - Measurement Based Stepped Care and Suicide Prevention\(SP\) and
-   - Suicide and Behavior Risk Flags \(Flag\)
+   - (New!)
+Suicide and Behavior Risk Flags \(Flag\) - We've added this so staff can pay close attention to behavioral and suicide risk.

 - **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV access for, click the [link](https://spsites.cdw.va.gov/sites/PBM_AD/_layouts/15/ReportServer/RSViewerPage.aspx?rv%3aRelativeReportUrl=/sites/PBM_AD/AnalyticsReports/LSVAccessVerification.rdl) to access the document through VA intranet.
 - **If you don't have access to facilities that you believe you should, please verify:**